-Types of property, plant and equipment Minimum life or rate Maximum life or rate
+Types of property, plant and equipment Minimum life or rate maximum life or rate

 Buildings 3 60

 Plant and equipment 3 35

 Information technology equipment 3 10

 Fixtures and fittings 3 35

 Motor vehicles 5 10

 Other property, plant and equipment 2 30

-3.23 Goodwill
+3.24 Goodwill

 Goodwill acquired represents the excess in acquisition cost on the fair value of the Company's ownership of the net identifiable assets of the subsidiary on the acquisition date.
-Goodwill acquired related to the acquisition of subsidiaries is included in goodwill, which is subject to impairment tests.
-The Company has not identified any indicator of impairment.
-Nonetheless, this valuation is carried out on yearly basis every time consolidated financial statements are issued, and is stated at cost less accumulated impairment losses.
+Goodwill acquired related to the acquisition of subsidiaries is included in goodwill, which is subject to impairment tests every time consolidated financial statements are issued, and is stated at cost less accumulated impairment losses.
 Gains and losses related to the sale of an entity include the carrying value of goodwill related to the entity sold.